What Job Seekers Can Learn From the Better.com Layoffs

 It’s essential you know the narrative Human Resources will offer other employers seeking references from the company.
 Will they say you’ve been fired or laid off?
 Or, can they say when you left the company without divulging any other information?
 Birkel recommends that you “Develop a mutually agreed upon “exit statement.”

 An exit statement is a series of neutral sentences to explain your job loss, like: “You might have seen in the media that the XYZ Company eliminated 900 positions.
 My position was one of them.”

 Maintain Positive Connections

 Although the company has let you go, Birkel emphasizes, “Do NOT burn bridges.
 You might need to cross paths with them again.”
 If you spent significant time with the company and contributed to your career advancement, leaving them on a positive note makes it easier to approach them later.
 You may need to call your company about rolling over your 401K or other benefits.
 A peaceful separation makes it easier on you when you need important information from them.

 While it’s essential to maintain a relationship with an employer that forces you out, you also must be shrewd in your strategy before, during, and after employment with the company.
-Better.com employees experienced the worst without warning and no compassion or empathy.
+Employees part of the Better.com layoffs experienced the worst without warning and no compassion or empathy.
 They were told they were “the unlucky ones,” but in fact, the company was lucky to have those employees.
 If you consider that you’re the business, preparing for the worse is good business.
 Whether employed or not, now is the time to prepare for your next exit and be better off.